 Having a special interest in something is a major part of the repetitive behavior that comes with autism.
 In fact, researcher Tony Attwood (2003) found that special interests seem “to be a dominant characteristic, occurring in over 90% of children and adults with Asperger’s syndrome.”
 Your child, client, or student with autism may have an intense interest in one particular subject.
 While hearing someone you love go on and on about his or her favorite subject may get tiring, special interests are important.
 A 2007 study done by Winter-Messiers (2007) reflected that special interests should be treated seriously because they may be beneficial in building up skills that would be hard to obtain otherwise.

 The time has come for families and friends to get together and celebrate.
 This particular time of the year means many things: inviting extended family over, wrapping presents, pie, singing, joy, worshipping, and making cookies!
 However, holidays also mean a messed up routine, sensory chaos, and unwritten social rules.

 As an autistic person, I am very familiar with AAC.
 I use it, and I am around others who use it too.
 Because it is AAC awareness month, I thought this was a good opportunity to write about it.

-An Autistic Woman Explains Common Autism Characteristics, Misconceptions, and the Neurodiversity Movement
+An Autistic Woman Explains Common Autism Characteristics and Misconceptions

 Basics- What is autism?

 Autism is a pervasive developmental disorder.
 It is a condition that affects every part of a person’s life.
 Autism is diagnosed by looking at the three ‘pillars’ of autism:

-So, let’s take a closer look at these things, from an autistic perspective.
-(When explaining language and communication I’ve kept my explanations pretty individualized- if you would like to learn more about these categories in general, the National Autistic Society has some great information)
+So, let’s take a closer look at these things.
+(If you would like to learn more the National Autistic Society has some great information)